Processing math: 100%

 Languages like Haskell and OCaml perform type inferences.
 For instance, in the expression

-the language knows that must be a function that has type $\Int\to\alpha$ for some type variable $\alpha$.
+the language knows that must be a function that has type intα for some type variable α.

-If there are other occurrences of $f$, those will provide different constraints, and these constraints must all have a common solution for the program to have a type.
+If there are other occurrences of f, those will provide different constraints, and these constraints must all have a common solution for the program to have a type.

 3.1.
 Unification